Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- Denver has covered the spread twice at home, and is 2-2 overall there, this season.

-- At home, the Broncos have two wins ATS (2-1) as 3-point favorites or more.
+- The Broncos have two wins ATS (2-1) as 2.5-point favorites or more at home.

-- Denver has gone over the total once in four home games this season.
+- Denver has gone over the total once in four home games this year.

-- Philadelphia is 3-2 against the spread, and 3-2 overall, away from home.
+- On the road, Philadelphia is 3-2 against the spread, and 3-2 overall.

-- The Eagles are unbeaten ATS (1-0) as 3-point underdogs or more away from home.
+- The Eagles are unbeaten ATS (1-0) as 2.5-point underdogs or more on the road.

-- In five road games this year, Philadelphia has hit the over three times.
+- In five away games this season, Philadelphia has hit the over three times.

 Powered by Data Skrive.